kremalicious/blog/README.md

 <img width="700" alt="screen shot 2018-11-18 at 19 44 30" src="https://user-images.githubusercontent.com/90316/48676679-634f4400-eb6a-11e8-936d-293505d5c5d9.png">

-If you want to know how this works, have a look at the respective components under
+If you want to know how this works, have a look at the respective feature under

 - [`src/features/Search/`](src/features/Search/)